Human rights in Australia: Voting rights

 Australians achieved voting rights decades before most other Western nations.
 The Australian colonies granted universal manhood suffrage from the 1850s and in 1895 the women of South Australia achieved the right to both vote and stand for Parliament, enabling Catherine Helen Spence to be the first to stand as a political candidate in 1897.
 After federation of the colonies in 1901, the Franchise Act 1902 was passed, granting the right to vote to men and women.
 However, the Act also restricted votes for 'natives' unless they were already enrolled.
 These restrictions were unevenly applied and were relaxed after World War II, with full rights restored by the Commonwealth Electoral Act 1962.

 In 1856, an innovative secret ballot was introduced in Victoria, Tasmania and South Australia, in which the government supplied voting paper containing the names of candidates and voters could select in private.
 This system was adopted around the world, becoming known as the "Australian Ballot".
 The use of proportional representation via Single Transferable Vote (STV) and majoritarian Instant Runoff Voting (IRV) in many state/territory upper and lower houses as well as the federal Senate and House of Representatives respectively.
-These democratic features are upheld by rankings in Freedom House, Democracy Index and Polity IV as well as processes, proceedings and conduct being regulated by federal and state Electoral Commissions.
+These democratic features are upheld by rankings in V-Dem Democracy indices, Democracy Index (The Economist) and Polity IV as well as processes, proceedings and conduct being regulated by federal and state Electoral Commissions.

 In South Australia, Premier Don Dunstan progressively introduced the Age of Majority (Reduction) Bill in October 1970, the voting age in South Australia was lowered to 18 years old in 1973.